 By Dr Reginald Liew

-Heart palpitations feel different depending on the person and what causes the palpitation.
+Heart palpitations feel different depending on the person and what causes the palpitationa>.
 To some, it may feel like their heart skips a beat.
-Others may feel like their heart is flitting or fluttering.
-Still, others may just feel like their heart is beating extra hard or extra fast.
-Additionally, some people feel the palpitations in different areas of their body besides the chest, such as the neck or back.
-Some people may not even notice it’s their heart that is causing their discomfort and only feel uneasy, anxious, or sweaty.
+Others may feel like their heart is fluttering or that their heart is beating extra hard or extra fast.

-Conditions and diseases that may be more serious and can cause heart palpitations include:
+More serious conditions and diseases that can cause heart palpitations include:

-Additionally, be sure to document what the palpitations feel like and if you have any other symptoms.
+Keep track of what the palpitations feel like and if you have any other symptoms.
 Click a pen or tap a finger to be aware of what your heart rhythm is doing.
-Is there anything else abnormal about your body’s functioning?
-You might feel dizzy, sweaty, or confused?
-Be sure to note your heart rhythm and symptoms so you can better describe to your doctor the way you feel.
+Is there anything else abnormal about your body?
+Do you feel dizzy, sweaty, or confused?
+Note down your heart rhythm and symptoms so you can better describe them to your doctor next time you go in.

-As with any concerning health symptoms, see your doctor about heart palpitations if you can’t rule out any common issues, like alcohol or exercise.
-Several tests can be run to diagnose or rule out certain health conditions.
-Your primary physician will start by listening to your heart through a stethoscope for any irregularities.
-They will also check your blood pressure and usually run blood tests to check for anemia, potassium levels, and sugar levels.
-Chest x-rays may also be ordered to provide imaging of your heart and lungs.
-Depending on the results of these tests, they may send you to a specialist for further testing.
+Like with any other health concern, see your doctor about heart palpitations if you can’t rule out common issues, like alcohol or exercise.
+Your doctor can run tests to diagnose or rule out any health conditions.
+Your primary physician will start by listening for irregularities through a stethoscope.
+They will also check your blood pressure and run tests to check your potassium, and sugar levels.
+Chest x-rays can also provide imaging of your heart and lungs.
+Depending on the results of these tests, your doctor may send you to a specialist for further testing.

-Specialists will usually start with an electrocardiogram.
-This test measures your heart patterns for irregularities, but it only lasts for a few seconds.
-Because this is such a short measure, your doctor may fit you with a device that can be worn for a single day up to a few weeks.
-The device records your heart rate and rhythm through sensors placed on your chest that feed your vitals to a recording device you keep in your pocket.
-Your doctor will then analyze the data for any irregularities.
-If your condition needs more long term monitoring, some devices can be implanted in your body that will record heart-related data for a year or more.
+Specialists will usually start with an electrocardiogram (ECG).
+This test measures your heartbeat for irregularities, but it only lasts for a few seconds.
+Since this is such a short measure, your doctor may ask you to wear a device for a single day up to a few weeks.
+This records your heart rate and rhythm through sensors placed on your chest, storing the data on a device in your pocket.
+Your doctor will then analyze that data for any irregularities.
+If there is a need for longer-term testing, your doctor may implant a device inside your body.
+Devices like this can record heart-related data for a year or more.

-Your doctor may prescribe you medication or therapies to help reduce the frequency of heart palpitations or stop them altogether.
-If your palpitations aren't due to a severe condition and happen infrequently, there are some measures you can perform to help prevent these irritating events.
+Your doctor may prescribe medication or therapies to help stop or reduce heart palpitations.
+If your palpitations aren't related to a severe condition or don't happen often, consider some of the following techniques: